 Compared with non-smokers, those who smoke between 1-14 cigarettes a day have eight times the risk of dying from lung cancer.
 Those who smoke 25 or more cigarettes a day have 25 times the risk.
 However, the risk of lung cancer depends more on the length of time a person has smoked.
 So, smoking one pack of cigarettes a day for 40 years is more hazardous than smoking two packs a day for 20 years.

 After about fifteen years from stopping smoking, that person's risk of developing lung cancer is similar to that of a non-smoker.

 Non-smokers have a low risk of developing lung cancer.
 However, people who are regularly exposed to other people's smoke (passive smokers) have a small increased risk.
-People who work with certain substances, such as radioactive materials, asbestos, nickel and chromium, have an increased risk, especially if they also smoke.
+People who work with certain substances have an increased risk, especially if they also smoke.
+These substances include radioactive materials, asbestos, nickel and chromium.
 People who live in areas where there is a high level of background radiation from radon have a small increased risk.
 Air pollution may be a small risk too.

 A family history of lung cancer in a first-degree relative (mother, father, brother, sister) slightly increases the risk of lung cancer.
 But note: most cases of lung cancer do not run in families.